civo/docs/content/docs/database/mysql/dump-mysql.md

 :::tip
 If you need to continue using MySQL 8.0 after the managed service deprecation, you can deploy it on Civo infrastructure using:
+- [Create a MySQL server on a Civo Compute Instance](create-mysql-instance.md) - Step-by-step guide for self-hosting MySQL
 - [Civo Compute Instances](../../compute/create-an-instance.md) with manual MySQL installation
 :::